Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

     Make sure that the passphrase is at least 20 characters and easy to remember.

     Example of a good passphrase generator is [here][correcthorsebatterystaple].

+    Note for the security extra-cautious people: Any online website that sends you a password (like the [correcthorsebatterystaple.com][correcthorsebatterystaple] generator), or
+    receives from you a password, should be accessed in goole-agnostic and facebook-agnostic and other-privacy-endangering-giant-agnostic ways, such as with cleared of cookies in your browser or better yet, clear of all traceable information (including IP address), like using the [Tor browser][torproject].
+Otherwise you are risking that these nonprivacy giants will on top of your usernames also know your passwords to various online services or offline files, like your new private SSH key.

     **Do not leave the passphrase empty**.